 How Can I Treat Hard Water?

 You can use either a water softer which is a traditional method that has been around since the 1920’s.
 This point of entry unit filters out all the minerals (hardness) through a salt or potassium ion exchange process.
-It is typically paired with an under the sink reverse osmosis (link to RO product page) for drinking water to remove the chemicals from city water as well as the salt or potassium that you use to maintain the system.
+It is typically paired with an under the sink reverse osmosis for drinking water to remove the chemicals from city water as well as the salt or potassium that you use to maintain the system.
 For more information please visit our Reverse Osmosis Product Page.

 The alternative and more current technology is a combination water filtration and water conditioning unit.
-These systems both filter all the water coming into your home while addressing hard water issues without actually removing the minerals from the water.
+These systems both filter all the water coming into your home while addressing hard water issues without actually removing the healthful minerals from the water.
 For more information please visit our Whole House Filtration Product Page.

 Non-Salt (Conditioning) vs. Salt Filtration Comparison